Frequently Asked Questions

 Healthcare professionals licensed by the following Florida Boards must complete one hour of continuing education (CE) on human trafficking by January 1, 2021: Acupuncture, Medicine, Osteopathic Medicine, Chiropractic Medicine, Podiatric Medicine, Optometry, Pharmacy, Dentistry, Nursing Home Administration, Occupational Therapy, Dietetics and Nutrition, Respiratory Care, Massage Therapy, and Physical Therapy.
 (Please Note: Athletic Training is NOT included in this list.)

-To read more about the Human Trafficking requirement, please go to: http://www.flhealthsource.gov/humantrafficking/
+To read more about the Human Trafficking requirement, visit: http://www.flhealthsource.gov/humantrafficking/

 A new law was passed in 2019 that requires Illinois DPR licensees to complete 1 hour of CE on the topic of sexual harassment prevention.
 This requirement is in effect for all renewals after January 1, 2020.
 This new CE requirement can be included in the number of hours already required and does not increase the number of hours required to renew a license.